-Lake District holiday cottages, hotels and special places to stay
+Lake District holidays and special places to stay

 Shaped by industry and farming for centuries, the whole region was declared a World Heritage site in 2017, ensuring the preservation of a unique history, culture and landscape.